 I work part-time and don’t have coverage

-If you work part time (less than 20 hours a week) and don’t have health insurance, you’ll need to get coverage or pay a fine to the Internal Revenue Service.
+If you work part time (less than 20 hours a week) and don’t have health insurance, you’ll need to get coverage or pay a fine to the Internal Revenue Service (IRS).
 Health insurance will help keep you healthy and protect you from the high cost of health care.
 Because of health care reform, you won’t be denied health insurance, even if you couldn’t get coverage in the past because of a serious health condition.

 Your employer isn’t required to offer you coverage.
 You can buy an HMSA individual plan directly from us or on healthcare.gov, the federal health insurance marketplace.
-Depending on your income, you could be eligible for financial help to pay for health insurance if you buy it in the Connector.
+Depending on your income, you could be eligible for financial help to pay for health insurance if you buy it on healthcare.gov.

 Do your spouse and children have health insurance?
-If not, they’ll need coverage starting in 2014 or will have to pay a fine to the Internal Revenue Service.
+If not, they’ll need coverage or they'll have to pay a fine to the IRS.
 Health insurance will help keep them healthy and protect them from the high cost of medical care.
 Check if your employer offers dependent coverage.
 Young adults could be covered under a family plan until age 26.

 If your employer doesn’t offer dependent coverage, your dependents can get an HMSA plan directly from us or on healthcare.gov, the federal health insurance marketplace.
-Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it in the Connector.
+Depending on their income, they could be eligible for financial help to pay for health insurance if they buy it on healthcare.gov.
 And because of health care reform, they won’t be denied coverage even if they were turned down for insurance in the past because of a serious health condition.

 This information is based on HMSA’s review of the Affordable Care Act (ACA).
 This overview is intended for educational purposes only and should not be used as tax, legal, or compliance advice.